rangle/ngCourse2/handout/observables/using_observables_from_other_sources.md

 ```
 [View Example](http://plnkr.co/edit/jEQ6o6D81c65mr9sghL3?p=preview)

 Here we have created a new form by initializing a new `Control` field and grouped it into a `ControlGroup` tied to the `coolForm` HTML form.
-The `Control` field has a property `.valueChanges` that returns an observable that we can subscribe to.
+The `Control` field has a property `.valueChanges` that returns an `Observable` that we can subscribe to.
 Now whenever a user types something into the field we'll get it immediately.